mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2023b/README.md

 ### How to use an existing network license manager in an existing VPC?
 If you want to use an exisiting network license manager:
 - Choose `No` for the *Deploy Network License Manager* step of the deployment.
-- Specify the IP address of the existing network license manager in the `IP Address of Existing Network License Manager` step of the deployment.
+- Specify the IP address and port number of the existing network license manager in the `Port and IP Address of Existing Network License Manager` step of the deployment.
 You can find the private IP address in the *Outputs* tab of the existing network license manager deployment.

 To use an existing network license manager, you must add the security group of the server VMs to the security group of the license manager.
 1. In the AWS management console, select the stack where the network license manager is deployed.